fireblocks/btc_tx_validation/README.md

 ```

-We will need to access Fireblocks API so let’s also define a FireblocksClient class:
+We will need to access Fireblocks API so let’s also define a FireblocksClient class.
+This class will have a few methods that we will use later on:
 ```python
 from fireblocks_sdk import FireblocksSDK